-- 61. Working groups involving both developers and other key stakeholders have been established for a number of housing sites, discussions held about the resolution of outstanding issues and to provide input to development briefs.
-The following development briefs or informal guidance has been prepared. - Top Wighay Farm Development Brief adopted; - Gedling Colliery/Chase Farm Development Brief adopted; - Dark Lane, Calverton Development Brief adopted; - Development Brief for the three sites north east of Arnold adopted; - Willow Farm Development Brief (informal guidance) adopted; and - Rolleston Drive informal planning guidance. - 62.
+- 59. Working groups involving both developers and other key stakeholders have been established for a number of housing sites, with discussions held about the resolution of outstanding issues and to provide input to development briefs.
+The following development briefs or informal guidance has been prepared: - - Top Wighay Farm Development Brief adopted; - Gedling Colliery/Chase Farm Development Brief adopted; - Dark Lane, Calverton Development Brief adopted; - Development Brief for the three sites north east of Arnold adopted; - Willow Farm Development Brief (informal guidance) adopted; and - Rolleston Drive informal planning guidance. - 60.
 A collaborative approach is taken to working with developers.
-This has included the following actions:- - Letters/e-mails sent to all developers of allocated sites in order to encourage the early submission of planning applications following adoption of the Local Planning Document in 2018 and assure determination in a timely manner; - GBC Developers Forum meetings (see below for further information); and - Greater Nottingham Housing Delivery Workshops (see below for further information).
+This has included the following actions:- - Letters/e-mails sent to all developers of allocated sites in order to encourage the early submission of planning applications following adoption of the Local Planning Document in 2018 and ensure determination in a timely manner; - GBC Developers Forum meetings (see below for further information); and - Greater Nottingham Housing Delivery Workshops (see below for further information).

-63. A lot of effort has been placed on engaging with developers through the provision of additional planning guidance, pre-application advice and working in partnership to unblock certain sites.
-In general this support has been well received and reciprocated by developers/landowners.
-The working groups are now well established and the key actions set in Section 7: Key Actions commit the Council to continue working with these groups as long as necessary in order to bring sites forward.
+61. Much effort has been placed on engaging with developers through the provision of additional planning guidance, pre-application advice and working in partnership to unblock certain sites.
+In general, this support has been well received and reciprocated by developers/landowners.
+The working groups are now well established, and the key actions set in Section 7: Key Actions commit the Council to continue working with these groups as long as necessary in order to bring sites forward.

-Developers Forum
+Developers' Forum

-- 64. The Developers Forum meets quarterly at Gedling Borough Council and involves representatives from house builders, developers, landowners and the registered housing providers.
+- 62. The Developers' Forum meets quarterly at Gedling Borough Council and involves representatives from house builders, developers, landowners and the registered housing providers.
 Representatives include national builders as well as regional builders.
-The Council is represented politically by the Portfolio Holder for Growth and Regeneration and at officer level by the Head of Development and Place, Head of Regeneration and Welfare and the Planning Policy Manager.
-The Developers Forum has been used to inform the preparation of planning policy documents, to promote funding opportunities such as Homes England and to seek feedback on the Planning Policy, Development Management and Economic Growth and Regeneration Service. - 65.
-When the first Housing Delivery Action Plan was prepared in 2019, a draft version was subject to consultation with the Developers Forum and constructive feedback comments were received.
-The Council continues to have close dialogue with developers and this updated Housing Delivery Action Plan was presented to the Developers Forum in January 2024, in particular to understand issues affecting the delivery of new homes and to invite suggested actions that the Council could undertake to work more collaboratively with developers.
+The Council is represented politically by the Portfolio Holder for Growth and Regeneration and at officer level by the Assistant Director for Development, the Planning Policy Manager and Development Manager.
+The Developers' Forum has been used to inform the preparation of planning policy documents, to promote funding opportunities such as Homes England and to seek feedback on the Planning Policy, Development Management and Economic Growth and Regeneration Service. - 63.
+When the first Housing Delivery Action Plan was prepared in 2019, a draft version was subject to consultation with the Developers' Forum and constructive feedback comments were received.
+The Council continues to have close dialogue with developers and this updated Housing Delivery Action Plan was presented to the Developers' Forum in June 2025, in particular to understand issues affecting the delivery of new homes and to invite suggested actions that the Council could undertake to work more collaboratively with developers.

-66. The Developers Forum is an important means of obtaining expert feedback on planning policy, planning performance and on the types of action that the Council could follow to help speed up delivery and has helped inform this Housing Delivery Action Plan.
+64. The Developers' Forum is an important means of obtaining expert feedback on planning policy, planning performance and on the types of action that the Council could follow to help speed up delivery and has helped inform this Housing Delivery Action Plan.
 Developers are generally supportive of the Council's open and transparent approach in relation to both policy preparation and the determination of planning applications.